Main menu

 Energy assessor training advert: a phone call

-Complaints against Home Inspector Training's' adverts were lodged with the Advertising Standards Authority in 2008, but its cleverly worded ads meant they escaped sanction.
+Complaints against Home Inspector Training's' adverts were lodged with the Advertising Standards Authority in 2008, but its cleverly worded ads escaped sanction.

 The company continued to heavily promote Home Inspector training courses in regonal and national press even though Government had demoted Home Condition Reports (HCRs) - the survey Home Inspectors perform - in 2007 to a voluntary-only component of the Home Information Pack.
 Originally the Govt. intended HCRs to be mandatory.